 The second of the larger banks on our list is TIAA Bank.
 Their Small Business Checking is a great option for small eCommerce businesses that want a long-term banking option.
 It has no monthly fees, ATM reimbursement, and convenient mobile check deposits.

 The negatives for Axos are that you are limited to 200 free transactions per month, after which you're charged $0.30 per transaction.
-They also don't offer credit cards and customer support hours are not always convenient.
+They also don't offer credit cards and customer satisfaction support hours are not always convenient.

 Best eCommerce Bank